hickkels/laughing-palm-tree/proposal.md

 ## Problem Description

-Briefly describe a problem that your team would like to solve.
+Our team would like to solve the problem of poor organization in workplaces.

-Describe at a high level a program that could solve that problem.
+When people's schedules are not all merged, there is a possibility scheduling conflicts arise.
+A program that could fix this would create an environment where everyone enters availability, and a schedule is created with all of this in mind.

 ## Questions to answer for Exercise #2